-Mr. Ladislas Paszkiewicz has served as Senior Vice President of Mergers and Acquisitions for Total S.A. since 2015.
-From 2010 to 2014, he was Senior Vice President, Americas for the Exploration and Production Division of Total S.A.
-Prior to that, he served as Senior Vice President, Middle East for the same division from 2007 to 2010.
+Mr. Ladislas Paszkiewicz has served as Senior Vice President, Strategy and Climate, for Total S.A. since September 2016.
+He previously served as Senior Vice President of Mergers and Acquisitions for Total S.A. from 2015 to 2016.
+From 2010 to 2014, he was Senior Vice President, Americas, for the Exploration and Production division of Total S.A.
+Prior to that, he served as Senior Vice President, Middle East, for the same division from 2007 to 2010.
 Mr. Paszkiewicz has also served as General Manager of the Total group's subsidiary in Argentina, as head of the Investor Relations Department of Total S.A., and in various other positions in the Total group, which he joined in 1985.
 Mr. Paszkiewicz holds a master's degree in business administration from New York University and a master's degree in finance from the Insitut d'Etudes Politiques in Paris, France.

 Mr. Paszkiewicz brings significant international strategic and business development experience to the Board.
 His extensive experience in the energy industry gives him a valuable perspective on the development of our strategy going forward.
-It is based on the Board's identification of these qualifications, skills and experience that the Board has concluded that Mr. Paszkiewicz should serve as a director on our Board.
+It is based on the Board's identification of these qualifications, skills, and experience that the Board has concluded that Mr. Paszkiewicz should serve as a director on our Board.